rladies-chicago/rladies-chicago.github.io/content/home/execboard.md

 ### Anne Corinne Carroll
 <img src="/img/exec/Anne.jpg" align="left" style="margin: 5px 10px" alt="">

 **Anne Corinne Carroll** currently works at Rush Medical Center on the Assessment & Evaluation Team while pursuing a PhD in Occupational Health Psychology at East Carolina University.
 Previously she worked as a Content Analyst at Hanover Research where she focused on using surveys for program evaluation and school climate assessment.
-Anne uses R utilizes her background in psychometrics and structural equation modeling to analyze a variety of survey data.
+Anne uses R and her background in psychometrics and structural equation modeling to analyze a variety of survey data.
 In her free time, she enjoys yoga, kayaking, and exploring Chicago.